 We spent 4 nights in Hoi An just outside the old town at the Essence Hotel and Spa.
 It was just enough time to feel like we saw everything and experienced a few extras.
 I would definitely squeeze an extra day in if you have the option.
 Maybe even an extra two days if you are staying out near the beach and want some relaxation time.
 That said on my tours we would have two nights here, so it is doable, but I guarantee you’ll want more time.

 We arrived on a Sunday after a long flight from Australia.
 First stop on Monday morning… Yaly Couture on a wedding dress mission.
 I went in with a picture of my dream dress, front and back and was shown my fabric options (I did get in touch with them prior to our trip to check they had suitable lace options).
-For once I had my decisive hat on and within 10 minutes I was being measured up and told to come back the next day for a fitting with the whole thing being completed the day after that.
+For once I was decisive and within 10 minutes I was being measured up and told to come back the next day for a fitting with the whole thing being completed the day after that.
 AH-MAZE-ING!

 Of course you can’t walk away from a tailor with just one dress, even if it is a wedding gown and Mum and I spent the morning picking dresses and work outfits to be made.
 We even got Andrew a strapping new suit!